 How I Will Support Our Schools

-- I will work with our School Board, City Council, the University Heights city government, other city governments across Ohio, and organizations fighting for school funding to move our state legislature to amend how our schools are funded, assessed, and helped when they are struggling.
+- I will work with our School Board, our mayor, the University Heights city government, other city governments across Ohio, and organizations fighting for school funding to move our state legislature to amend how our schools are funded, assessed, and helped when they are struggling.
 Importantly, we will stand in solidarity to lobby our state legislature to:

 - fully fund our schools based on the needs of our students and their families, and

-- separate state funding of public and private schools.
+- keep state funding of public and private schools separate.

-- I will collaborate with our local educational leaders, City Council, the University Heights government, and other community organizations to find ways to support our schools, their faculty and staff, and their students and families.
+- I will collaborate with our local educational leaders and other community organizations to find ways to support our schools, their faculty and staff, and their students and families.
 Until we can change the way the state funds and assesses education, our cities’ leaders need to be innovative in filling gaps so our schools can better focus on services that they alone can provide.
 We must stop making our children suffer from the Ohio legislature’s failure to fulfill their constitutional obligation.